mustafa-ozturk/githubstonks/README.md

 <a href="https://githubstonks.com/" target="_blank">githubstonks.com</a>

-Githubstonks is a simple stock market game where the stocks are popular github repositories.
-You can buy and sell popular repo's like React, Node and more.
+Githubstonks is a stock market game where the stocks are popular GitHub repositories.
+You can buy and sell repo's like React, Node, and more.

 ---